Chair of Governing Body, Co-opted Governor

-Member of the Attainment and Progress Committee.
+Chair of the Attainment and Progress Committee.
 Quality of Education Link Governor.

 Warren Boutcher is Professor of Renaissance Studies and from January 1 2017 will be Head of the School of English and Drama, at Queen Mary University of London.
 Between 2010 and 2013 he served as Dean for Taught Programmes for the Faculty of Humanities and Social Sciences in the same university, with overall responsibility for student experience and teaching and learning across nine Schools from English and History to Law and Economics.
 He has been a governor at Oxford Gardens since May 2012.
 He serves as Link Governor for Assessment (monitoring the implementation of the School’s plan to improve assessment and marking practices).

-Chair of the Finance and Premises Committee.
+Member of the Finance and Premises Committee.
 Chair of the Pay Appeals Committee

 I became a Governor in 1999 and have been a member of the Finance Committee since 2003.
 In my professional career I acted as a Solicitor to a Public Company.